Kea: Distribution and habitat

 The kea is one of nine living endemic parrot species in New Zealand.

 The kea ranges from lowland river valleys and coastal forests of the South Island's west coast up to alpine regions of the South Island such as Arthur's Pass and Aoraki / Mount Cook National Park.
 It is closely associated throughout its range with the southern beech (Nothofagus) forests in the alpine ridge.

 Apart from occasional vagrants, kea today are not found in the North Island.
 Subfossil kea bones have been found in sand dunes at Mataikona in the eastern Wairarapa, Poukawa near Hastings, and Waitomo, indicating that they ranged through lowland forest over much of the North Island until the arrival of Polynesian settlers about 750 years ago.
 Kea subfossils are not restricted to alpine areas, being commonly found in lowland or coastal sites in the South Island.
-The current distribution of kea reflects the effects of mammalian predators, including humans, which have driven them out of lowland forest into the mountains.
+The current distribution of kea reflects the effects of mammalian predators, including humans, which have driven them out of lowland forests into the mountains.